Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 Contribute by Sarah Carter, ASocialNomad

-One of the major treats in travelling to Georgia is the food.
-The cuisine of this country is a reflection of those who’ve both travelled through and conquered this Caucasus country.
-In seeking the best Georgian food you’ll find fresh fruit, vegetables and an Asian influence in the using of pickling.
+One of the major threats in traveling to Georgia is the food.
+The cuisine of this country is a reflection of those who’ve both traveled through and conquered this Caucasus country.
+In seeking the best Georgian food you’ll find fresh fruit, vegetables, and an Asian influence in the use of pickling.
 There are hints of Persia, next door Azerbaijan and Russia.
 Here are just 4 highlights of Georgian food to get your mouth watering.

-An equally filling, but potentially more healthy Georgian dish is Lobio – a tasty clay pot of slow cooked kidney beans.
-After cooking the beans are slightly mashed with onions, coriander, vinegar, and chillies.
+An equally filling, but potentially more healthy Georgian dish is Lobio – a tasty clay pot of slow-cooked kidney beans.
+After cooking the beans are slightly mashed with onions, coriander, vinegar, and chilies.
 Not in your food coma yet?
 This will send you there in the most delicious of ways.

 Wrapping up the highlights of the Georgia kitchen is Churchkhela – a traditional Georgina sweet.
 Churchkhela looks like a long peapod or sausage.
 Nuts of all sorts, but traditionally walnuts are threaded onto a string and dipped into a mix of grape juice, flour, and honey.
 After each layer is dried, they’re dipped again and again.
 They’re great for energy when hiking and have even been taken to war by the Georgian army!